 Motion marks cannot be protected.
-Article 90(1) of the Industrial Property Law establishes that names, figures or forms expressed in a dynamic way cannot be registered as trademarks, regardless of whether they are visible.
+The IP Law (Article 90(1)) establishes that names, figures or forms expressed in a dynamic way cannot be registered as trademarks, regardless of whether they are visible.

-The Industrial Property Law does not recognise marks comprising sounds, smells, tastes or textures, since they are not visible.
-However, Mexico has signed the TPP, whose provisions on non-traditional trademarks will require amendments to the legal framework once it enters into force.
+The IP Law does not recognise marks comprising sounds, smells, tastes or textures, since they are not visible.
+Current renegotiations over NAFTA would introduce improvements in this regard.